For many people with type 2 diabetes, Mounjaro is an excellent option to help manage blood sugar levels and improve A1C.

 You should closely monitor your blood sugar levels and note any adverse side effects when increasing your dose, as this is when you’re most likely to experience symptoms such as nausea, vomiting, and diarrhea.

-If you’re tolerating 5 mg well and not seeing improvements in blood sugar control, your doctor may advise an additional increase in your dose.
+If you’re tolerating 5 mg well and not seeing improvements in blood sugar management, your doctor may advise an additional increase.

-If you require a larger dose, your doctor may up your medication to either 7.5 mg, 10 mg, 12.5 mg, or 15 mg administered once per week as your maintenance dose.
+If you require a larger dose, your doctor may increase your medication to either 7.5 mg, 10 mg, 12.5 mg, or 15 mg, taken once a week as your maintenance dose.

-Note that each increase in dose will require a new prescription because each larger dose comes in a bigger dosing pen.
+Note that each increase will require a new prescription because each larger dose comes in a bigger dosing pen.

 What is the right dose for me?